The Concept2 Model E Rowing Machine is an upgrade from the very popular “Model D” Rower.

 - You earn points by remaining consistent with power output and stroke rate from your most recent strokes.

-- Target training – Similar to darts, but you can also predetermine the length of time you want to maintain your power output and stroke rate.
+- Target Training – Similar to darts, but you can also predetermine the length of time you want to maintain your power output and stroke rate.

 - Biathlon – The newest game on the monitor combines two sports: Nordic Skiing and Target Shooting.
 The biathlon consists of racing laps with a shooting stage between each lap!

 The fixed monitor arm allows the angle of the display to be adjusted.
+Overall, the monitor is easy to read while rowing and has a backlight for reading the monitor in low light settings.

 When working out, the top-section of the display always shows: total time, number of strokes per minute, distance achieved and 500m split time.